zapta/arm/pro-mini/README.md

 <br>
 ### Compiling with the ARMmbed Online IDE.

 The instructions above explain how to install and use the fully featured LPCXpresso IDE and tool chain.
-Another options that is available for developing software the ARM PRO MINI is to use the ARM's free online IDE at mbed.org.
-The following steps outline how to compile a simple blinky program for the ARM PRO MINI:
+Another option that ARM PRO MINI developes has it to use the ARM's free online IDE at mbed.org which doesn't require any sofrware installation.
+Following steps outline how to compile a simple blinky program for the ARM PRO MINI:

-1. Login to http://mbed.org (a free registration is required) and go to the compiler section https://developer.mbed.org/compiler
+1. Login to http://mbed.org (a free registration is required) and go to the compiler section at https://developer.mbed.org/compiler
-2. Add a LPC11u35/501 platform to your compiler configuration.
+2. Add a LPC11u35/501 platform to your compiler configuration (requires only once).
 3. Create a new project and type in blinky program below.
 4. CLick on the Compile button.
-This will compile the program and will download the binary file named *mbed_blinky_LPC11U35_501.bin* to your computer.
+This will compile the program and if the compilation was successful it will download the binary file named *mbed_blinky_LPC11U35_501.bin* to your computer.
-5. Upload the binary file to your ARM PRO MINI board as described above.
+5. Upload the binary file to your ARM PRO MINI board as described eariler in this document.

-ARMmbed blinky probram:
+ARMmbed blinky program:
 ``` cpp
 #include "mbed.h"